jackseceng/TweeVEBot/readme.md

 1. Copy the contents of either the *'monthly'* or '*weekly*' directories into a new GCP cloud function.
 2. Set up a pub/sub channel with google cloud scheduler with the desired trigger time and date.
 3. Subscribe your new cloud function to that pub/sub channel.
-4. Set your cloud function environment variables as follows:
+4. Set GCP Secrets Manager values as follows (with appropriate permissions):

-First Header | Second Header
+Name | Value
 ------------ | -------------
 consumer_key | your twitter API key
 consumer_secret | your twitter API key secret